10 Common Workplace Hazards & How to Avoid Them

 • Employee exposure to these materials should be limited to further reduce the chance of exposure and an accident.

-• All chemical containment equipment should be regularly checked for leaks.
+• Regularly check all chemical containment equipment for leaks.

 Falls and Falling Objects